Drill Presses & Chucks

 technique.

-The dial test gage is indicating off the
+The dial test gauge is indicating off the

 inner top back edge of the T-slot.